humanmade/altis-analytics/docs/native/README.md

 [Experience Blocks](./experience-blocks.md) not only provide built in editor blocks but also expose the low-level API and HTML markup that powers them.

+## Privacy

+[Discover how Altis helps to respect your visitor's privacy](./privacy.md) by helping you control how long to keep data for and learning how to process analytics data for long term storage.

 ## Examples

 [Check out the examples](./examples.md) to see some real-world uses of the data.